 What are the time limits for responding to complaints?

-- Refer the matter to our client (where it falls outside our authority): or
+- Refer the matter to our client (where it falls outside our authority) and ask they respond to you on the complaint: or

 - Advise you of the need for more time to complete our investigation.